What is Inflammatory Bowel Disease?

 Butyrate helps the gut as a four-carbon short-chain fatty acid.
 Depletion of microbial communities in the colon manifests in ulcerative colitis patients.
 Supplementing their bodies with butyrate proves fruitful with patients taking 4 grams a day combined with Mesalazine, a drug that treats IBD.
 Also, other non-controlled clinical trials using butyrate orally and as an enema proved just as effective. (x)

 Where to Buy Supplements for Inflammatory Bowel Diseases?

 You can purchase these powders and supplements for Inflammatory Bowel Diseases at BulkSupplements.com.
 The company is an industry-leading manufacturer and distributor of pure dietary supplements.

 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these powders or supplements mentioned in this article as a possible solution to helping you with Inflammatory Bowel Diseases?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

-Inflammatory bowel diseases including Crohn’s disease and ulcerative colitis are chronic conditions affecting the digestive system.
-About 1.6 million people in the U.S. alone have IBD, but the number is rising worldwide (x).
 Symptoms of IBD can be painful and disruptive and include diarrhea, bleeding in the GI tract, weight loss and skin lesions.
-If not addressed, more serious complications can arise.
+If not addressed, more severe complications can arise.
 Currently, medication is the most common and effective treatment for IBD.
 Special diets and dietary supplements can also contribute to the overall success of treatment.